ACTROS-Educational-Project/actros-educational-project-en.github.io/content/posts/ros2/ros2.md

 * The material will be taught electronically in sessions of similar duration and schedule through the Teams platform or similar.

-* Robotics simulator Gazebo will be used
+* Robotics simulator Gazebo will be used.